HariSekhon/Knowledge-Base/debian.md

 Debian is an excellent choice for a base docker image from which to derive and is used by many docker images in the world, including several of my own at [HariSekhon/Dockerfiles](https://github.com/HariSekhon/Dockerfiles).

-While not as lean as [Alpine](alpine.md), it is full featured and more compatible.
+While not as lean as [Alpine](alpine.md), it is full-featured and more compatible.

 ## Debian Preseeding - Automated Installations